embedthis/ioto-doc/docs/user/building.md

 Other make environment variables:
   ARCH               # CPU architecture (x86, x64, ppc, ...)
-  OS                 # Operating system (linux, macosx, windows, vxworks, ...)
+  OS                 # Operating system (linux, macosx, vxworks, ...)
   CC                 # Compiler to use
   LD                 # Linker to use
   CONFIG             # Output directory for built items.
 Defaults to OS-ARCH-PROFILE